“Prevent home fires. Protect what matters.”

 - Know your electrical system.
 Ground fault circuit interrupters (GFCIs) and arc fault circuit interrupters (AFCIs) prevent electrical shock and fire by shutting off faulty circuits.
 Check with an electrician or home inspector if you’re not sure whether you have these.

-- Purchase a couple of fire extinguishers for your home.
+- Purchase one or two fire extinguishers for your home.
 Place them where the risk of fire is higher, such as in your kitchen and garage.
 This may help with a small kitchen or electrical fire, if you can get to it quickly.
 Do not rely on it for a quickly spreading fire.

 How to plan for emergency situations

 Make sure your children know what to do in the case of a fire: Get out, right away.
 Seconds matter, because smoke can kill.
 A report from the NFPA notes that smoke inhalation causes about twice as many fire deaths as burns.
-Before you hold family fire drills:
+Holding seasonal family fire drills is an important step to keep everyone safe, in houses and apartments alike.
+Here’s how to get started:

 - Draw up an “escape plan.”
 Talk about it.
 Keep the messages age-appropriate, so they are not overwhelming, but as your child grows, invite her to help develop the plan.
 Plan two routes out of every room.
 Make sure windows and screens are able to be opened.
-Consider an “escape ladder” if your house is more than one story.
-Practice following the escape plan in the dark, or with eyes closed.
+Consider an “escape ladder” if your house is more than one story, or if you live in an apartment above the ground floor.
+If possible, practice following the escape plan in the dark or with eyes closed.

 - Teach children to “get low and go.”
 Practice crawling, touching doors before opening them, and going to the window.
 Show children how to cover their mouths and noses with a cloth to keep out fumes while they escape.